-To ensure that our Technology for Learning Policy in school has integrity, we, as a whole school actively encourage certain practices in the use of technology.
+To ensure that our Technology for Learning approach in school has integrity, we, as a whole school actively encourage certain practices in the use of technology.
 All technology, including, but not limited to laptops, tablets and mobiles are to be used for the purpose of learning in class.
-Consequently, these devices are to be used only during lesson time for the purpose of learning and not in common spaces such as the corridors, auditorium, stairwell or dining room either during break or lunch times for other purposes.
+Consequently, these devices are to be used only during lesson time for the purpose of learning and not in common spaces such as the corridors, auditorium, stairwell or dining room either during break or lunchtimes for other purposes.
 Students are encouraged to make use of both the ICT Lab and Media Centre if they need to make use of technology for learning during these times.
 The use of earphones and headphones outside of classrooms is discouraged.
 These measures are to ensure that we adhere to acceptable Health and Safety standards, social norms and maintain educational excellence.

 Bring your Own Device (BYOD) programme

 As the students move into the Secondary School (KS 3 – 6th Form) the provisioning plan is slightly different in that the students have the opportunity to bring their own devices into school.
 BYOD means students bring their own devices to school for educational purposes.
 In the classroom, students will use devices responsibly, and only with the permission and direction of the teacher or another staff member.
 Of course, technology alone will not improve learning — but when combined with the right instruction from skilled staff, amazing things can happen.
-While we refer to this as a 1-to-1 Bring your Own Device (BYOD) programme we need to be more specific about the requirements in order to better suit the learning needs of our older students.
-This device must either be a laptop or a ‘hybrid’ type device that has a full keyboard.
+While we refer to this as a 1-to-1 Bring your Own Device (BYOD) programme, we need to be more specific about the requirements in order to better suit the learning needs of our older students.
+This device must be either a laptop or a ‘hybrid’ type device that has a full keyboard.
 This allows students to confidently type and to work on a screen size that is comfortable to view.
-This precludes 7 and 8 inch tablets and we suggest a screen size of at least 11.6 inches.
+This excludes 7 and 8-inch tablets and we suggest a screen size of at least 11.6 inches.

 The advantages of a BYOD programme in the secondary part of the school are numerous, well documented and include the following: